JonForest/trakity-client/README.md

 Thinking that I should have a 'connect Google calendar' button on there, rather than do it by default - and store any user settings in local storage for now

 #TODO
-* Change the time range of the calendar to be more practical
+** New task to default to the nearest half-hour
+  * Think about this - should it only show a date picker when not on the calendar, and then switch to a date time picker when added to the map?
+Think about using local storage to handle saving midway through an edit so data is not lost if navigated or refreshed
+* STOP - at this point, consider wiring up a back-end

 * Add in Ember Embroider
 * Deleting a new task should clear values and return it to a 'minimal' state *.
 Keyboard controls wired up
   - n - focus in the minimal edit
   - s - save an edited task
   - c - cancel an edit
-** New task to default to the nearest half-hour
-  * Think about this - should it only show a date picker when not on the calendar, and then switch to a date time picker when added to the map?
-Think about using local storage to handle saving midway through an edit so data is not lost if navigated or refreshed
 * Changing the date on a task should have it animate to it's new home
 * Do we want Tags in this version?
 * Remove `class="list-reset"` from <ul> when tailwind updates